MoNo258/Exchange_Rates_Board-project/README.md

 # Exchange Rates Board project
-Final Project for CodersLab JavaScrip+React course
+Final Project for CodersLab JavaScrip+React course.
+Application is presenting latest and historical exchange rates (sourced from API) and financial news (sourced from API).
+Simple Firebase registration and login process is available (this will be developed further together with user's functionalities).

 ## Link to demo
 https://mono258.github.io/Exchange_Rates_Board-project `*`

 `*` NOTE: data from one API is missing due to unavailability to reach it through `https` link (this works correctly locally, on dev server, though).
-Also please be aware that app is not finished - additional features connected to user's registration, and login, and customization will ba added later.
+Also please be aware that app is not finished - additional features connected to user's customization will ba added later.
 In case when NEWS tab is not showing you data please open this app in Chrome Incognito card or in Firefox browser.

 #### This project uses:
 * JavaScript ES6